shanole/upvote/README.md

 2. As a user, I want my new posts to include a timestamp.
 And I want to see when other listings were posted, too.
 3. As a user, I want to upvote posts I particularly enjoy.
 4. As a user, I want to downvote posts I don't like, or find inappropriate.
 5. As a user, I'd like posts with the most upvotes to appear higher on the page.
-(We haven't explicitly covered this in our curriculum, but here's a hint: You can complete logic before the return statement of a mapStateToProps() method!)

 </details>